azarboon/cheat-sheet-aws/README.md

 API Gateway edge-optimized leverages Cloudfront, and is good for global clients.
 However, the gateway itself stays in one reigon.

 API cache can be applied for a stage not for a method.

+To enable private connection from on-premise to API Gateway (avoiding Internet): create private VIF across Direct Connect and use API Gateway Private Endpoint.

 ### Security Group vs Network ACL